fulvio999/ubports_app_templates/README.md

 **Example:**

-you want use 'ChartJs' template and you have cloned the "ubports_app_templates" project in the folder "/home/john/development/ubports/".
+you want use 'ChartJs' template and you have cloned the "ubports_app_templates" project in the folder:

+"/home/john/development/ubports/".

-you are currently in the folder: /home/john/  and from this folder you run the following command in a new shell:
+Now you are currently in the folder: /home/john/  and from this one you run the following command in a new shell:

 $ cookiecutter /home/john/development/ubports/ubports_app_templates/ChartJs